To start, I'd like to say welcome to the site!

 Second, personal experience tends to color perception.

-This post is for those of you that are looking to spend some time in the Colombian capital.
+This post is for those of you that are wondering how to rent an apartment in Bogota, Colombia.

-One of the most frustrating things about heading to a new country for a short or long term stay is finding an ideal place to live; the rush and excitement of arriving in a new place is quickly moderated by the reality of needing to hustle to find an apartment, unless of course you're comfortable paying for an overpriced Airbnb or living in a hotel for months on end.
+One of the most frustrating things about heading to a new country for a short or long term stay is finding an ideal place to live; the rush and excitement of arriving in a new place is quickly moderated by the reality of needing to hustle to find an a place to live, unless of course you're comfortable paying for an overpriced Airbnb or living in a hotel for months on end.

-I'm here to help make the process a bit easier.
+I'm here to help make the process of finding an apartment a bit easier.

 Latin America has pumped out some great films.